 - Repeat #6 for websites related to your industry (lawyers.com, Avvo.com, etc)

-It’s easy to get caught up in innovative strategies for the new year and neglect tasks that are fundamental to local SEO.
-Keep these on the calendar and on your radar so you accidentally get flanked by a competitor who has better control of their business data.
+In summary, it seems all too easy to get caught up in innovative strategies for the new year.
+In the process you may neglect tasks that are fundamental to local SEO.
+Keep these on the calendar and on your radar.
+You do not want competitor who has better control of their business data flanking you.

 Activate Your Local Search Audit and See Where You Stand